Perspective | As D.C.’s Black population shrinks, the Turkey Bowl is one of the few traditions that endures

 “The city definitely has changed,” Vaughn said.

 To be sure, there was a good football game played here on Thanksgiving afternoon.
-The Theodore Roosevelt Rough Riders, a program that had just three varsity players when Coach Chris Harden arrived six seasons ago, won, 37-22, as running back Juan Pratt scored two touchdowns in the fourth quarter.
+Theodore Roosevelt, a program that had just three varsity players when Coach Chris Harden arrived six seasons ago, won, 37-22, as running back Juan Pratt scored two touchdowns in the fourth quarter.

 But the Turkey Bowl is not just a game.
-It’s a monument for survival.
+It’s a monument to survival.
 An emblem worn proudly by the predominantly Black crowd of roughly 6,000 who gathered in a changing Capitol Hill neighborhood on a holiday.
 Living proof that gentrification cannot erase every tradition.

 “I am a native Washingtonian.
 We like to say: ‘We are like dinosaurs.
 We’re rare,’ ” said Reginald Speight, a Dunbar High alum who shows up every year whether his team is playing or not. “[Dinosaurs] don’t go extinct.
 They say they do, but we don’t.
 We’re still here.”

-Yes, Speight and Tinch and their 50-something-year old peers are here, but technically they’re not.
+Yes, Speight and Tinch and their 50-something-year-old peers are here, but technically they’re not.
 They grew up within the D.C. borders, went to school here, still call the city home — but they now reside in the suburbs of Maryland.
 They all have different reasons but share a common thread.
 Priced out by their own city, they moved away to afford to live.

-The latest Census numbers tell the story.
+The latest census numbers tell the story.
 The District of Columbia gained its “Chocolate City” nickname after it became the first metropolitan city in America to have a majority Black population in 1957.
 According to the 2020 Census, however, only about 41 percent of residents identified as Black.

-The Turkey Bowl takes place at Eastern High’s football field, located off Constitution Avenue NE, where the change has been dramatic.
+The Turkey Bowl takes place at Eastern High’s football field, off Constitution Avenue Northeast, where the change has been dramatic.
 In 1990, the neighborhood was 75 percent Black.
 Over time, the chocolate melted.
 A 900-square-foot condo across the street from the school’s stadium recently sold for $467,000.
 A nearby rowhouse went for $1.26 million last year.
-Over a 30-year span, the share of Black residents has plummeted by 55 percent while White residents now make up more than three-fifths of the neighborhood, according to a Washington Post analysis.
+Over a 30-year span, the share of Black residents has plummeted by 55 percent, and White residents now make up more than three-fifths of the neighborhood, according to a Washington Post analysis.

 Those all-too-familiar signs of change surround Theodore Roosevelt High in Petworth as well.
 The brick houses painted in a charcoal hue with yellow doors.
 The ramen shop that opened a year ago.
 The sudden disappearance of Black residents.